By Spin Numbers · Jun 2026

 Random selection removes the factors that drive unequal participation by replacing teacher judgment with an impartial process.

 These differences are not deliberate.
 Teachers who are made aware of them are often surprised.
 But they persist across classrooms and grade levels because they are driven by cognitive shortcuts that operate below conscious awareness.
+A teacher who genuinely intends to distribute participation equally will still show this pattern under observation if they are relying on informal selection.

 How to Implement Random Selection Effectively